sandalle/minecraft_bigreactor_control/README.md

 - http://www.technicpack.net/modpack/details/never-stop-toasting-diet.254882
 - Endeavour: Never Stop Toasting: Diet official Minecraft server http://forums.somethingawful.com/showthread.php?threadid=3603757

-To simplify the code and guesswork, I assume the following monitor layout:
+To simplify the code and guesswork, I assume the following monitor layout, where each "monitor" listed below is a collection of 3 wide by two high Advanced Monitors:
 - One Advanced Monitor for overall status display plus

 	one or more Reactors plus